Ripper Wealth

 Why This Matters

-High-interest debt compounds against you—it's negative wealth.
+High-interest debt compounds against you.
+It's negative wealth.
 Learning to eliminate bad debt while using good debt strategically is a crucial wealth-building skill.

 Good Debt vs Bad Debt